Skip to main content

 How Access Rules Work

-• User: Individual employees by email/ID
+• User: One or more individual employees by email/ID

-• Role: Job functions or custom roles
+• Role: One or more job functions or custom roles

 Access Scope (What they can access):